A three-field Multiscale Method: Conclusion

 Brezzi and Marini's three-field method \cite{MR1262602} provided the background for new families of multiscale finite elements for the Poisson (Darcy) problem.
 The MH$^2$M incorporates a multiscale basis for the Lagrange multiplier associated with the flow variable, obtained from the multiscale basis of the original MHM (multiscale hybrid-mixed) method \cite{AraHarParVal13a}.
 Thanks to a new spatial decomposition, these multiscale bases are computed locally from positive definite algebraic systems and are ready to leverage parallel computational architectures.
 Unlike the MHM method, the global problem associated with MH$^2$M is coercive and the degrees of freedom are associated with the trace of the primal variable.
 Such similarity led us to establish a connection with MsFEM~\cite{EfeHouWu00}.

 We proved that the MH$^2$M converges optimally with respect to the characteristic mesh lengths under reasonable conditions of compatibility between approximation spaces and under assumptions of local regularity (as usual in hybrid methods).
 Furthermore, we highlighted the interaction between the face mesh diameters ($H_{\Gamma}$ and $H_{\Lambda}$) and the second-level mesh parameter ($h$) on convergence.

-The sensitivity of the method to resonance errors to approximate oscillatory solutions is outside the scope of the present work, which could be addressed following the strategy proposed in~\cites{ParValVer17,ParValVer23}.
+As verified by the numerical experiments, the MH$^2$M method requires fewer degrees of freedom than the MsFEM and MHM methods to achieve a given error level when using low-degree polynomial approximations.
+Superconvergence behavior was also observed when refining the face meshes associated with the trace variables, while keeping the coarse mesh fixed.
+Furthermore, we have observed that MH$^2$M is less sensitive to resonance effects when approximating oscillatory solutions, in contrast to the MHM method.
+A rigorous analysis of the method's sensitivity to resonance phenomena lies beyond the scope of the present work and may be pursued by adopting the strategy proposed in~\cite{ParValVer17,ParValVer23}.